A ship going through sea.

 Jennifer B. Wallace

-Jeremy LaCasse, Executive Director, gcLi, is also currently Assistant Head of School for Student Life at the Taft School.
-LaCasse held the Shotwell Chair for Leadership and Character Development at Berkshire School.
-He also directed the Ritt Kellogg Mountain Program; served as Dean of the sixth and fourth forms; taught European history and Medieval history; and coached the ski and crew programs.
-Following his time at Berkshire, he served as the Dean of Students at Fountain Valley School of Colorado, and following FVS, he was the Head of senior school at Shady Side Academy in Pittsburgh, PA; the Head of Kents Hill School in Kents Hill, ME; and the Assistant Head of School at Cheshire Academy, in Cheshire, CT.
-He graduated with a B.A. in History from Bowdoin College in Brunswick, Maine and earned an M.A. in private school leadership from the Klingenstein Center, Teachers College at Columbia University.
+gcLi Executive Director Jeremy LaCasse, is also Assistant Head of School at Taft School.
+He held the Shotwell Chair for Leadership and Character Development at Berkshire School.
+Jeremy also directed the Ritt Kellogg Mountain Program, served as dean of the sixth and fourth forms, taught European and Medieval history and coached the ski and crew programs.
+Following his time at Berkshire, he served as the dean of students at Fountain Valley School of Colorado, and following FVS, he was the head of senior school at Shady Side Academy in Pittsburgh.
+He moved on as head of school at Kents Hill School in Maine and the assistant head of school at Cheshire Academy in Conn. .
+Jeremy graduated with a B.A. in history from Bowdoin College in Brunswick, Maine, and earned an M.A. in private school leadership from the Klingenstein Center, Teachers College, at Columbia University.